Week 7: One Room Challenge BOYS NATURE ROOM REVEAL

 If there is a particular piece that you are curious about then please let me know.

 I want to extend a personal thank you to Linda of Calling It Home and to House Beautiful for bringing us this event.
 This is my first time participating in the ORC and it has been a pleasure and a meaningful way to connect with designers across the country.
-I feel so lucky to have found it.
+I feel so lucky to have been a part of it.

 HI, I'M HILARY.